grettke/be2/README.md

 Caffeinate yourself and follow the steps: it will all make sense when you are finished.

-### Command Line Setup
+### Required Setup

+This setup works for when you log in using for example your favorite terminal app or over SSH.
+It configures your setup so you can:
+- Call `be2` directly from the terminal.
+- Call `be2` within a shell script.

-This is how to use it interactively like you would expect.
+This is how to use it interactively like you would expect for both login and non-login shells.

 #### Bash